kavinilavan-ravichandran-zoomrx/directors-cut/EXPLANATION.md

-# TrialSense: Technical Explanation
+# CliniQu: Technical Explanation

 ## The Problem
 Clinical trial matching is historically manual, time-consuming, and error-prone.
 Oncologists struggle to keep up with thousands of active trials, and rigid database queries fail to capture the nuance of patient eligibility criteria (e.g., "adequate organ function" or specific prior therapy sequences).

 ## The Solution: AI-First Pipeline

-TrialSense uses a multi-step AI pipeline to automate this process.
+CliniQu uses a multi-step AI pipeline to automate this process.

 ### 1. Unstructured Data Extraction
 The system does not require manual data entry.
 Instead, it accepts: